OpenMDAO/OpenMDAO-Framework/docs/simple/derivatives.rst

 *Benchmarking*
 ~~~~~~~~~~~~~~

-Somtimes it is useful to know how many times your component executes, and how many times it
+Sometimes it is useful to know how many times your component executes, and
-calculates its derivatives.
-OpenMDAO provides such a pair of counters in every component --
+how many times it calculates its derivatives.
+OpenMDAO provides this
+information for every component through a pair of counters: ``exec_count``
-``exec_count`` is incremented whenever a component executes, and ``derivative_exec_count``
+is incremented whenever a component executes, and ``derivative_exec_count``
 is incremeneted whenever the derivatives are calculated.
-The following example shows how
+The following
-they can be accessed and used.
+example shows how they can be accessed and used.

         >>> from openmdao.main.api import set_as_top
         >>>